samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

   - Range: touch
   - The target levitates off the ground, like a balloon.
 You can move them up to 10' up or down each round.
 They can move laterally by pushing against solid surfaces
 1. Nugget:
-  - Duration: [dice] hours
   - Materials: blob of dead meat (e.g. from a corpse)
   - Casting time: 1 minute
   - The meat forms into a helpful servant, which will obey your commands for the duration.
 The servant can't wield weapons, but it can manipulate objects.
-It has [sum] hp and Strength.
-On death or expiration, it turns back into meat.
+It has [sum] hp and [dice] Strength.
+On death it turns back into meat.
+You must lock the dice used.
 1. Dragon's Breath
   - Duration: [dice] rounds
   - Range: 5m cone